NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/saveValuesToSmartContract.rst

 Save Data to Smart Contract
 ===============================

-In this section we discuss about how to save data in smart contract.
+We discuss how to save data in the blockchain via a smart contract.
 As an example we discuss about how to save a loan request in the blockchain.

 .. image:: ../images/loan_request.png